MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Keys are IANA-registered SvcParamKeys ({{svcparamregistry}}) with both a lower-case string representation and a numeric representation in the range 0-65535.
-Registered key names should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
+Registered key names should contain 1 to 63 characters from the ranges "a"-"z", "0"-"9", and "-".
 In ABNF {{!RFC5234}},

     alpha-lc = %x61-7A   ;  a-z
-    key      = 1*(alpha-lc / DIGIT / "-")
+    key      = 1*63(alpha-lc / DIGIT / "-")
     pair     = key ["=" char-string]
     value    = *OCTET